Early Color Television

 It had a 5 inch faceplate made of perfectly aligned three sided pyramids on the inner face.
 Thousands of them formed into the glass.
 All the faces in the zero degree direction would be coated with red phosphor (for instance) and the other two faces coated appropriately with green and blue.
 The bell of the tube had three necks spaced 120 degrees apart and positioned off axis so each one scanned the common faces of the pyramids.
 It looked like an iconoscope with an over active thyroid.
 I don't remember if the remarkable color tube was ever "fired up" and tested.

-Chuck Geer, Willard's son, wrote this:
+Chuck Geer, Willard's son, wrote this and sent us this article:

 Yes, the tube was built (by Stanford Research Inst) and it did work very well.
 It is now in the possesion of the Smithsonian, but it is no longer on display.
 The RCA shadow mask is based, in part, on some of my father's patents.
 These were obtained (sold) to RCA through Technicolor Corp.
 It was Technicolor who paid SRI to build the working tube.